rokstrnisa/RokClock/README.markdown

 administration care about).
 Each name can have its tooltip appended in curly brackets.
 See `projects.txt` (the default projects file) for an example.

-### 4.2 Alternative behaviour ###
+### 4.2 Alternative behaviours ###
+By default, the program will minimise itself once a project has been selected.

-Some window managers do not support minimisation of windows (default:
+Some window managers do not support minimisation of windows.
-`behaviour=minimise`).
 In that case, specifying `behaviour=hide` in the `config.txt` file will instead completely hide the window.
 However, this does make it more difficult to show the window again before the end of the specified interval (e.g. to stop/change the logging).
-In this case, you might want to use the non-daemon mode to run the program (see below).
+In this case, you might want to use the non-daemon mode to run the program (see below), which makes it easy to close it.

+A third option is to not change the window state at all.
+This can be done by specifying `behaviour=show` in the `config.txt` file.

 ## 5 Running the program ##
 The program can be run either by compiling the source code yourself, or by